 Phase 1: Feature Development

 Create a local clone of the GitLab repository.
-See Retrieve Files from Git Repository.
+See Check Out from SVN Repository.

 In Simulink, navigate to the local GitLab repository.